 Avoid the Social Media Trap

-One of the perks of being a blogger (and many other careers today) is that we get to (have to) hang out on social media.
+One of the perks of being a blogger (and many other careers today) is that we get to (or have to) hang out on social media.
 If you aren’t connecting with your readers on social media, you’re missing one of the greatest assets a blogger has.
-That means you’re probably checking your Twitter, Facebook, Instagram and Pinterest on a daily basis, if not more.
+That means you’re probably checking your Twitter, Facebook, Instagram, and Pinterest on a daily basis, if not more.
 Because of that, it’s easy to fall into the trap where your time on social media is no longer productive and has become a waste.
 Perhaps you started on Pinterest so you could pin some quality content related to your niche but ended up spending half an hour on food boards trying to find a recipe to make for dinner that night.
 Or maybe you hopped on Facebook to connect with a few other creatives in one of your favorite Facebook groups but ended up reading about the daily drama of someone you went to high school with.
 It’s a common trap.

 So next time you open social media during working hours, have a purpose.
 Know ahead of time what task you’re there to accomplish, and exit the site or app as soon as you’ve accomplished it.
 Make the most of your time on social media to ensure you’re being both busy and productive instead of just busy.

 I find I’m most likely to fall into the trap of being busy but not productive when I’ve been sitting at my desk for hours and have completely lost track of my purpose.
 Instead of working on a project with the intention of finishing it before you take a break, take more frequent breaks.
 Each time you return to your computer you’ll be forced to refocus and remind yourself what you were working on (versus what you should have been working on).